-The DER programme was initially issued with a capacity allocation of 3 MW; however, with the subsequent approval by the OfReg of CUC's business case to install 20 MW of battery storage for spinning reserve optimization, an additional 12 MW of capacity will be issued to the DER programme to raise the total capacity to 15 MW, upon completion of the battery storage programme.
-As at the end of the December 2020, there were six DER programme customers with a total installed capacity of 956 kW.
+The DER programme was initially issued with a capacity allocation of 3 MW.
+The subsequent approval by the OfReg of CUC's business case to install 20 MW of battery storage for spinning reserve optimization will allow additional capacity to be issued upon completion of the battery storage programme.

+Both programmes are reviewed from time-to-time.
+As at [December 31,] 2022, there were 854 CORE programme and DER programme customers with a total installed capacity of 8,787.21 kW.